-THOMAS A. RAFFIN, MD, Chairman of our Clinical Advisory Board, is Colleen and Robert Haas Professor of Medicine and Biomedical Ethics, Chief of the Division of Pulmonary and Critical Care Medicine, and Co-Director of the Center for

-Biomedical Ethics at Stanford University Medical Center.
+THOMAS A. RAFFIN, MD, our co-founder and Chairman of our Clinical Advisory Board, is the Colleen and Robert Haas Professor of Medicine and Biomedical Ethics, Chief of the Division of Pulmonary and Critical Care Medicine and Co-Director of the Center for Biomedical Ethics at Stanford University Medical Center.

-DENNIS A. CARSON, MD, is Professor of Medicine in the Department of Medicine at the University of California San Diego and Director of the Sam and Rose Stein Institute on Aging.
+DENNIS A. CARSON, MD is Professor of Medicine in the Department of Medicine at the University of California San Diego and Director of the Sam and Rose Stein Institute on Aging.

-ALAN R. LEFF, MD, is Professor of Medicine, Neurobiology, Pharmacology and Physiology, Pediatrics, Anesthesia and Critical Care, Clinical Pharmacology and Cell Physiology and Chief of the Division Pulmonary and Critical Care Medicine at the University of Chicago, Chicago, Illinois.
+ALAN R. LEFF, MD is Professor of Medicine, Neurobiology, Pharmacology and Physiology, Pediatrics, Anesthesia and Critical Care, Clinical Pharmacology and Cell Physiology, and Senior Director for Research and Development for the Biological Science Division at the University of Chicago, Chicago, Illinois.

-ROBERT S. MUNFORD, MD, is Professor of Internal Medicine and Microbiology at the University of Texas Southwestern Medicine Center in Dallas, Texas.
+ROBERT S. MUNFORD, MD is Professor of Internal Medicine and Microbiology at the University of Texas Southwestern Medicine Center in Dallas, Texas.

-GLENN D. ROSEN, MD, is Assistant Professor in the Division of Pulmonary and Critical Care Medicine at Stanford University Medical Center.
+GLENN D. ROSEN, MD is Associate Professor of Medicine in the Division of Pulmonary and Critical Care Medicine at Stanford University Medical Center.